kennt/ncloud/README.md

 * Log.* : logging implementation
 * Member.* : Holds data for MP1 (the membership protocol).
 MP2 classes will be able to access this data through the NetworkNode.
 * MP1.* : Holds the message handlers/messages for MP1
+* MP2.* : Holds the message handlers/messages for MP2
 * MP1App.* : Application for MP1, runs the test simulation
+* MP2App.* : Application for MP2, runs the test simulation
 * Network.h : Primary network interface header file
 * NetworkNode.* : A node on the network.
 This combines the network and the data for a particular node (which allows MP2 to access MP1 data).
 * Params.* : Parameter header file
+* Ring.* : Holds data for MP2 (the DHT ring).
 * SimNetwork.* : Implementation for a simulated network
 * SparseMatrix.h : sparse matrix implementation to store statistics
 * stdincludes.h